atomicobject/objection/README.md

 * Automate tagging and pushing releases
 * Allow a subclass to be bound to a superclass definition
-* Allow for creating an injector with _multiple_ modules
 * Resolve circular dependencies
 * Add contribution section
 * Re-factor the method for declaring dependencies